Integrated R&D Platform for Target Discovery,

 - Trackable over time

-Parallel gathering of molecular, ‘omic and functional data
+Collects molecular, ‘omic and functional data for deep characterization of cellular interactions

-Combines with Agenus’ innovation and therapeutic development engines; enables to deliver from target to IND in <24 months
+Combines with Agenus’ innovation and therapeutic development engines for rapid path to clinic

 Agenus is leveraging the power of Computational Immuno-Oncology to fuel a new wave of innovative I-O therapies that address resistance pathways and have the potential to significantly improve treatment of patients with cancer.
 Agenus is leveraging this platform for novel target discovery with partnership opportunities.